Jim Obergefell: Marriage

+Legacy

 Media appearances

 In 2016, Obergefell was invited by Michelle Obama to attend Obama's final State of the Union address.
 When asked about the event, Obergefell said: "We the people.
 This core American belief is why the other marriage-equality plaintiffs and I, and so many others before us, stood up to fight for our rights."

 When Justice Kennedy retired in 2018, Obergefell declared that he felt "despondent" believing the loss of Kennedy could have negative repercussions for the LGBTQ+ community, such as Obergefell v.
 Hodges being overturned.
 Obergefell stated that Justice Kennedy's legacy was undermined by his decision to retire during a Trump presidency because Obergefell "wouldn't trust any Justice nominated by this president to respect and protect LGBTQ+ rights."